allaboutapps/backup-ns/README.md

 ## Introduction

-This project combines Kubernetes CSI-based snapshots with application-aware (also called application-consistent) creation mechanisms.
+This project combines Kubernetes CSI-based snapshots with application-aware (also called [application-consistent](https://cloud.google.com/compute/docs/disks/creating-linux-application-consistent-pd-snapshots)) creation mechanisms.
 It is designed to be used in a multi-tenant cluster environments where namespaces are used to separate different customer applications/environments.

 Current focus:
 * Simple cli util for backup and restore without the need for operators or custom resource definitions (CRDs).
-* Using the proper compatible `mysqldump` and `pg_dump` is crucial when doing dumps!
-By executing these dumps in the same pod as the database container, compatibility is guaranteed.
 * Stick to the primitives.
 Just use k8s `CronJobs` for daily backup and handle retention with labels (`backup-ns.sh/`).
+* Focus on **PostgreSQL** and **MySQL/MariaDB** for now.
+  * Using the proper compatible `mysqldump` and `pg_dump` is crucial when doing dumps.
+  * By creating these dumps in the database container, compatibility is guaranteed.
 * Control backup job concurrency on the node-level via flock.
 * Mark and sweep like handling, giving you time between marking the volume snapshot for deletion and actual deletion.
-* Low-dependency, only requires `kubectl` to be in `PATH`.
+* Low-dependency, only requires `kubectl` to be in `PATH`
+* The `backup-ns` binary can be used locally to:
+  * list / filter backups,
+  * trigger adhoc volume snapshots,
+  * create, restore, download database dumps.

 ## Usage